Simplify Chess Calculations: Think Clearly Under Pressure

 Tunnel vision

 While calculating your kingside attack, you neglect your queenside structure and fall to a simple pawn break.
 Track both flanks and ask where your counterplay hits faster.
-Tunnel vision often spikes in winning positions, which is why the psychology of playing badly when winning deserves study alongside calculation.

 Time pressure